How to Charge a Dead ATV Battery

 4. Fully charged battery negative cable.

 Optional: After disconnecting the jumper cables, use a multimeter or voltmeter to read the voltage level of the dead battery.
-The meter should now read 11,5V or more.
+The meter should now read 11.5V or more.

-If you do not have a multimeter at hand or don’t know how to use one, you may safely move on to the next step.
+If you do not have a multimeter or don’t know how to use one, you may safely move on to the next step.
 If the charger is still unable to initiate the charging process, the voltage level of the dead battery is likely still not high enough.

 5. Connect the Battery Charger to the Dead Battery